ckipper22/chatbotfuncionando/replit.md

 1. Add your environment variables in the Secrets tab
 2. Configure WhatsApp Business API webhook URL to point to your Replit URL
 3. Test the webhook connection
-4. Send test messages through the dashboard
+4. Use the admin panel to manage customer conversations
+5. Deploy to production when ready

 ## Documentation